• Skip to main content

 Who must take ALEKS?

-In order to register for MTH 1320 Precalculus, you must meet any ONE of the following criteria:
+To register for MTH 1320 - Precalculus, you must meet at least ONE of the following criteria:

-In order to register for MTH 1321 Calculus I, you must meet any ONE of the following criteria:
+To register for MTH 1321 - Calculus I, you must meet at least ONE of the following criteria:

-3. A score of 80 or better on the ALEKS math placement test.
+• A score of 80 or higher on the ALEKS math placement test.

 The following links are for students wishing to place into MTH 1320 or MTH 1321 for the upcoming term: